The Cantos: LXXXV–XCV (Section: Rock-Drill)

 The following canto, Canto LXXXVIII, is almost entirely derived from Benton's book and focuses mainly on John Randolph of Roanoke and the campaign against the establishment of the Bank of the United States.
 Pound viewed the setting up of this bank as a selling out of the principles of economic equity on which the U.S. Constitution was based.
-At the centre of the canto there is a passage on monopolies that draws on the lives and writings of Thales of Miletus, the emperor Antoninus Pius and St. Ambrose, amongst others.
+At the centre of the canto there is a passage on monopolies that draws on the lives and writings of Thales of Miletus, the emperor Antoninus Pius and St. Ambrose, among others.

 Canto LXXXIX continues with Benton and also draws on Alexander del Mar's A History of Money Systems.
 The same examples of good rule are drawn on, with the addition of the Emperor Aurelian.
 Possibly in defence of his focus on so much "unpoetical" material, Pound quotes Rodolphus Agricola to the effect that one writes "to move, to teach or to delight" (ut moveat, ut doceat, ut delectet), with the implication that the present cantos are designed to teach.
 The naturalists Alexander von Humboldt and Louis Agassiz are mentioned in passing.

 Apart from a passing reference to Randolph of Roanoke, Canto XC moves to the world of myth and love, both divine and sexual.
 The canto opens with an epigraph in Latin to the effect that while the human spirit is not love, it delights in the love that proceeds from it.
 The Latin is paraphrased in English as the final lines of the canto.
 Following a reference to signatures in nature and Yggdrasil, the poet introduces Baucis and Philemon, an aged couple who, in a story from Ovid's Metamorphoses, offer hospitality to the gods in their humble house and are rewarded.
 In this context, they may be intended to represent the poet and his wife.

 This canto then moves to the fountain of Castalia on Parnassus.
 This fountain was sacred to the Muses and its water was said to inspire poetry in those who drank it.
 The next line, "Templum aedificans not yet marble", refers to a period when the gods were worshiped in natural settings prior to the rigid codification of religion as represented by the erection of marble temples.
 The "fount in the hills fold" and the erect temple (Templum aedificans) also serve as images of sexual love.

 Pound then invokes Amphion, the mythical founder of music, before recalling the San Ku/St Hilaire/Jacques de Molay/Eriugena/Sagetrieb cluster from Canto LXXXVII.
 Then the goddess appears in a number of guises: the moon, Mother Earth (in the Randolph reference), the Sibyl (last encountered in the context of the American Revolution in Canto LXIV), Isis and Kuanon.
 In a litany, she is thanked for raising Pound up (m'elevasti, a reference to Dante's praise of his beloved Beatrice in the Paradiso) out of hell (Erebus).